precisely/gene-panel-curation/genes/GRIK3.md

     # What does this mean?

-    People with this variant have one copy of the [T928G](https://www.ncbi.nlm.nih.gov/gene?Db=gene&Cmd=ShowDetailView&TermToSearch=2899) [(Ser310Ala)](https://www.ncbi.nlm.nih.gov/pubmed/11986986) variant.
+    People with this variant have one copy of the [T928G](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=6691840)[(Ser310Ala)](https://www.ncbi.nlm.nih.gov/pubmed/11986986) variant.
 This substitution of a single nucleotide is known as a missense mutation.

     # What is the effect of this variant?

-     [This gene creates a protein that helps form receptors for glutamate that act as excitatory neurotransmitters in your brain and nervous system.](https://www.ncbi.nlm.nih.gov/gene?Db=gene&Cmd=ShowDetailView&TermToSearch=2899) Excitatory transmitters increase the chance that the neuron will fire, [enhancing electrical flow among brain cells.](https://www.nimh.nih.gov/health/educational-resources/brain-basics/brain-basics.shtml) Glutamate is the most important transmitter for normal brain function, but [elevated levels are toxic to neurons.](https://www.ncbi.nlm.nih.gov/books/NBK10807/)

-    GRIK3 Ser310Ala polymorphism has been linked to [schizophrenia](https://www.ncbi.nlm.nih.gov/pubmed/19921975/) and [major depression.](https://www.ncbi.nlm.nih.gov/pubmed/16958029) The Ser310Ala allele in homozygosity is associated with higher scores in [harm avoidance, anticipatory worry, and shyness, with lower scores in exploratory excitability, responsibility, resourcefulness, helpfulness, compassion, self-directedness, and cooperativeness.](https://www.ncbi.nlm.nih.gov/pubmed/19221446/) This pattern of scores is akin to that observed in [depressed patients.](https://www.ncbi.nlm.nih.gov/pubmed/19221446/) GRIK3 rs6691840 polymorphism was found to increase the risk of [schizophrenia](https://www.ncbi.nlm.nih.gov/pubmed/19921975/) by [30%.](https://www.ncbi.nlm.nih.gov/pubmed/25054019?dopt=Abstract) Microdeletions have also been indicated in [severe developmental delays.](https://www.ncbi.nlm.nih.gov/pubmed/24449200/)
+    Having one copy of this variant has been linked [recurrent major depressive disorder](https://www.ncbi.nlm.nih.gov/pubmed/16958029) and was found to increase the risk of [schizophrenia](https://www.ncbi.nlm.nih.gov/pubmed/19921975/) by [30%](https://www.ncbi.nlm.nih.gov/pubmed/25054019?dopt=Abstract).

     # What should I do about this?

-    Medications may include [L-Glutamic Acid.](https://www.drugbank.ca/drugs/DB00142) Helpful dietary supplements may include: [Omega-3 PUFAs, CoQ10, N-acetylcysteine, vitamin B12, curcumin, zinc, magnesium, L-Taurine, and L-carnitine.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5314655/)
+    Patients should be aware of their greater risk of depression, and consult with their physician regarding medication, including [Glutamic Acid](https://www.drugbank.ca/drugs/DB00142).
+Treatments include psychotherapy, light therapy (being in bright sunlight for 20-30 minutes), art therapy, and animal therapy."

     # How common is this genotype in the general population?